Contact us today for a free quote.

 • More high quality, secure ponds for the species which will be managed and monitored

-How to Join the Great Crested Newt District Licensing Scheme?
+How to Join the Great Crested Newt District Licensing Scheme

-If you would like to join the district licensing scheme, you should first find out if your borough council offers the scheme.
-You may be able to apply directly through the Council or you can enlist the assistance of a Chartered Environmentalist to assist with your licence application.
+If you would like to join the scheme, you should first find out if your borough council offers the licence scheme, as they will be able to provide information on a district level.
+You may be able to apply directly through the Council, or you can enlist the assistance of a Chartered Environmentalist to assist with your licence application.

-If you are unable to obtain a district licence, you will be required to apply for an individual licence, specific to the development site, to undertake any work which may affect great crested newts.
+If you are unable to obtain a district licence, you will be required to apply for an individual licence specific to the development site to undertake any work which may affect great crested newts.

 How Can Collington Winter Assist?